 - Authentication– With authentication, it is possible to establish whether a user is communicating with the right website.
 It is a great way to prevent third parties from interfering with sensitive business transactions.

 Who should use HTTPS?

-Based on what we have said, HTTPS is something that every website can benefit from.
+Based on what I said, HTTPS is something that every website can benefit from.

 Difference between HTTP and HTTPS